-Apply previous Master's degree from another institution: Students who were awarded a Master's degree from a previous university can elect to apply a blanket 30 credit-hours from the degree to their doctoral iPOS.
+5 d d'm' d f Y j] c i g A U g h Y f D g X Y [f Y Stude Its what well bc c h \ Y f awarded a Master's degree from a previous university can elect to apply a blanket 30 credit-hours from the degree to their doctoral iPOS.

-- Student must have the Approach of the department signed - Students must select "yes" when asked whether they want to apply a previously awarded Master's. - Students must select the appropriate Master's degree to apply.
+- Student must have the Approach of the department signoff on the 30 credits. - Students must select "yes" when asked whether they want to apply a previously awarded Master's. - Students must select the appropriate Master's degree.
 It should list the university and the year awarded. - If a student does not see a link at the top of the page saying Previous Degree, they must contact the Graduate Student Advisor. - If a student applies the blanket 30 hours from their previous Master's degree, they should not explicitly list any courses that were counted toward the Master's program of study/degree (i.e., they cannot count credits twice).
 However, if there are any courses that are required by a student's degree, which the student has already taken previously as part of their previous MA, then, with approval from the student's chair, the student may substitute those required courses for a different course.
-Students should check with the Graduate Student Advisor for details.

-Students do not have to apply the blanket 30 hours from their previous Master's degree.
+Students should check with the Graduate Student Advisor for details. - Students do not have to apply the blanket 30 hours from their previous Master's degree.
 They can transfer select courses, but no more than 9 credit hours.

-Master's in Passing (MiP) from ASU.
-If a student is awarded a Master's in Passing from ASU as part of their movement through the PhD program, they should not apply the blanket 30 credit hours from the degree to their doctoral iPOS.
+A U g h Y f D g] b D U g g] bt [a stuftle Antis Datward E d ad Vas ste 5 s G n Passing from ASU as part of their movement through the PhD program, they should not apply the blanket 30 credit hours from the degree to their doctoral iPOS.